arlejeun/Multicloud-CX-Harbor-Tour/content/040-Inbound Voice scenario/10-Voice.md

 ### Objective

-By the end of this section you will be able to create voice interaction using and deliver it to an agent.
+By the end of this section you will be able to make voice interaction and deliver it to an agent.

 ### Login to Agent Desktop